agarrharr/ozPop.github.io/_posts/2016-07-26-WTSReader-Cli-Gem.md

     * Rate of speech (in wpm)
     * Language and voice choices
 * Saving and loading of settings
-* Access to Languages and voices datastructure
+* Access to languages and voices datastructure

 `CliOutputMethods`